UK firms awarded £1m to help track space junk

-“You would never let a car drive down a motorway full of broken glass and wreckages, and yet this is what satellites and the space station have to navigate every day in their orbital lanes.
+“You would never let a car drive down a motorway full of broken glass and wreckages, and yet this is what satellites and the ISS have to navigate every day in their orbital lanes.

 “This funding will help us grasp this opportunity and in doing so create sought-after expertise and new high-skill jobs across the country.”

 The projects announced by the UK Space Agency include Lift Me Off, which will develop and test machine learning algorithms to distinguish between functioning satellites and space junk, and Fujitsu, who are combining machine learning and quantum-inspired processing to improve mission planning for debris removal.